uva-cs/ugrads.cs/content/pages/capstone.md

 1. Find a faculty member who is willing to work on a project idea of yours.
 Once the faculty member agrees to work with you, sign up for their section of CS4980.
 To start, look at the course offerings of the past several semesters and the [available projects](http://research.cs.virginia.edu/) to identify faculty members with interests that align with your project.
 1. Find a friend who is already matched with a faculty member and ask both the friend and the faculty member if you can join that project.
 Sign up for that faculty member's section of CS4980.

-#Which option is best for you?
+#Which option is best for me?

 |If you... |Then you should likely take...|
 |--------- |---------------------------------|